Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State's Last Game

-On Thursday, in its most recent game, Kansas State defeated Michigan State 98-93 in OT.
-With 22 points, Keyontae Johnson was its leading scorer.
+In its previous game, Kansas State topped Michigan State on Thursday, 98-93 in OT.
+Keyontae Johnson scored a team-high 22 points (and added one assist and six rebounds).

 |Name